Notice of Pre-AIA or AIA Status

 “receive an insurance claim during a period of time;” This is an extra solution activity, akin to data gathering.

 (Step 2B) The claim(s) does/do not include additional elements that are sufficient to amount to significantly more than the judicial exception.
 As discussed above with respect to integration into a practical application, the additional elements amount to no more than mere instructions to apply the abstract idea of using generic computer components.
-The claim elements when considered separately and in an ordered combination, do not add significantly more than implementing the abstract idea of tracking users through an area, over a generic computer network with generic computing elements, and generic hardware.
+The claim elements when considered separately and in an ordered combination, do not add significantly more than implementing the abstract idea of job assignment, over a generic computer network with generic computing elements, and generic hardware.
+The instant recited claims including additional elements do not improve the functioning of the computer or improve another technology or technical field nor do they recite meaningful limitations beyond generally linking the use of an abstract idea to a particular technological environment (artificial intelligence).

 Analysis of dependent claims 2-13, 15-16, and 18-20, recited additional details which only further narrow the abstract idea and do not add any additional features, alone or in combination, that would provide a practical application or provide significantly more.